 Maths at Darton Primary School

-In Early Years we focus on preparing children for their mastery journey through six key themes: cardinality, composition, comparison, measures, pattern and shape and space.
+In the Early Years Foundation Stage (FS1 and FS2), we prepare children for their mastery journey.
+The White Rose Scheme of Learning is used to support teaching and learning.
+At this early stage of development, teaching and learning focuses on six key themes: cardinality, composition, comparison, measures, pattern and shape and space.

 Cardinality relates to the children understanding one-to-one correspondence and grasping the amount that a number represents, including counting a selection of objects and understanding that the final number they say is the amount represented.